In SAS, the data set is an essential part of the analysis, and you must know all sorts of things about the data.

-- The WHERE= filter is specified as a data set option and is applied before observations are read.
+- The WHERE= filter is specified as a data set option and is used before observations are read.

-- The RENAME option allows you to change the name of a variable either as it is read or as it is written.
+- The RENAME option allows you to change the name of a variable either as it is read or written.

 Using FIRSTOBS and OBS Data Set Options

-The data set options FIRSTOBS and OBS can be used separately or in conjunction with one another to limit which observations are read and/or written.
+FIRSTOBS and OBS can be used either individually or together to specify which observations should be read or written.

-When these 2 options are used together, they work independently of each other.
-When FIRSTOBS is not used OBS corresponds to the number of observations that will be read.
-OBS= Option counts from observation 1 regardless of the value of FIRSTOBS.
+When these two options are used together, they work independently.
+When FIRSTOBS is not used, OBS corresponds to the number of observations that will be read.
+OBS= option counts from observation one regardless of the value of FIRSTOBS.

 proc print data=sashelp.class(firstobs=4 obs=6); run;

-Only the first 6 observations are available to be printed (OBS=6); However, the first to be printed is the 4th observation (FIRSTOBS=4).
-As a result, only three observations are actually printed.
+Because OBS = 6, only the first six observations are printed.
+However, the first to be printed in the 4th observation (FIRSTOBS = 4).
+As a result, only three observations are printed.

 In conclusion, SAS offers a wide variety of options for working with datasets, including merging datasets, updating observations, and modifying variables.